Buyer’s consultation

 Notably, Battery Park City is unique as the only entirely land-lease neighborhood in New York City.
 The land, was created in the 1960's using landfill from the original World Trade Center excavation, and is owned by the Port Authority of New York and New Jersey.
 Land-lease buildings, however, can be found throughout New York City.

-Photo: West Street looking north with Battery Park City on the West
+Photo: West Street looking north with Battery Park City on the left

-We represent buyers in new development condos.
+We represent buyers in new developments.
 Providing clients with insights into the marketplace, and how to strike the very best deal.

-Are you drawn to sleek, modern architecture and luxurious interiors?
-A new development might just be the perfect fit.
-They are a different kind of purchase than an existing home resales, with time frames and considerations which are unique to the category.
+If you are drawn to sleek, modern architecture and luxurious interiors, a new development might be the perfect fit.
+They are a different kind of purchase than an existing home resale, with time frames and considerations which are unique to the category.
 These are generally condominiums, but gut-renovated townhouses are offered too.
 Some are converted from existing buildings, and others are ground-up new construction.
 Even clients who have bought real estate multiple times may find the process of purchasing in a new development to be quite different from their previous experiences.
-Learn more below.

-Photo: 520 West 28th by Zaha Hadid, recent development
+Photo: seen from the Highline in Chelsea, 520 West 28th by Zaha Hadid

 Townhouses are not just private homes—they're a lifestyle choice, often nestled in neighborhoods where strong community ties keep people connected.